-With these tables to interpret \land , \lor , $\neg \rightarrow$ we can calculate the truth-value of a compound claim fairly easily.
+With these tables to interpret \land , \lor , \neg \rightarrow we can calculate the truth-value of any compound claim.
 For example,

 If Dick goes to the movies and Zoe visits her mother, then no one will walk Spot tonight.

 We can formalize this as: